 - Fabric Glue or rubber cement or sewing kit

-- Design template – Download free template in svg format from below link.
+- Design template – Download the template in svg format from below link.
 You can customize it in illustrator or directly upload into cricut design space and then customize in it.

 DISCLOSURE: We only recommend products we would use ourselves and all opinions are our own.
 This post may contain some affiliate links.
 If you click through and make a purchase, we earn few pennies at no additional cost to you.
 It helps us to keep “The nomad studio” alive.
 Thanks for support!